BelTol3011/belissisolver/README.md

-# primitve-math
+# belissisolver
-A primitve math parser and (variable isolator not yet)
+A very primitve CAS.